Theodor Körner Prize: Terms

 Projects and works that may be submitted include scientific papers in the fields of humanities and culture, medicine, science and technology, law, social science and economics.
 In the arts field, works from fine arts, photography, literature, and musical composition are considered.
 With some exceptions, scientists and artists may not be older than 40 years.
 The prize is awarded for "work in progress" that is, the work submitted has not been completed.
 The decisive factor is the general scientific or artistic quality.
 The work must be completed within the deadline foreseen in the application.

 The projects are submitted to an independent advisory board composed of experts from the arts and sciences.
 Based on the board's recommendations, the trustees determine the winners.

-The amount of prize money is determined by the available funds and the number of submitted and eligible work.
-Two-thirds of the prize money is given at the awards ceremony, one-third upon completion of the project.
+The amount of prize money is determined by the available funds and the number of submitted and eligible works.
+Two-thirds of the prize money is given at the awards ceremony, and one-third upon completion of the project.